Nominating a Charity for Consideration

-How do Guelph charities get in the running?
+How do Guelph charities get considered for 100WWCG support?

 Can I nominate more than one charity at a time?

 No. In order to keep a level playing field and give each member an equal chance at having their charity chosen for consideration, members are limited to having only one charity in the hat at any given time.

 Do I have to nominate a charity?